Tom Jones still has swing in sold-out Las Vegas Strip performance

 Women still tossed unmentionables to the stage, three times by my count.
 Even at 84, Jones can’t seem to make it through a performance without a cameo from Victoria’s Secret.

-Early in the show, the man seated next to me, the venerable hospitality exec and onetime manager of Muhammad Ali, Gene Kilroy, leaned in and said, “Can you believe he’s not in the Rock and Roll Hall of Fame?”
+Early in the show, the man seated next to me, the venerable hospitality exec and onetime manager of Muhammad Ali, Gene Kilroy, leaned in and said, “Can you believe he’s not in the It’s Rock &Roll Hall of Fame?”

 I’d not thought of that until that moment, but the Elvis of the U.K. is a rock star who belongs in that hall.